sstirlin/MSBX5420Spring2019/0101vminstallation/README.md

 waiting for the initial screen to flash, then quickly hitting the `Del` or `Esc` keys to enter SETUP.
 When in doubt, ask me.

-Now that VirtualBox and Vagrant are installed, you need to open a command-line interface (aka "Terminal" in OSX, "Command Prompt" in Windows).
+Now that VirtualBox and Vagrant are installed, you need to open a command-line interface.
 In Windows click on the search button and type `cmd`.
+This should find the `Command Prompt` program.
 In OSX open up `Applications->Utilities->Terminal`.

 Once open, type the following commands (if any single command fails then ask me before proceeding):